preset/website/content/docs/api/context.md

 - **Type**: `object`

-An object containing parsed additional command line flags.
+An object containing parsed command line flags.
+See [`C.C. sama`](https://github.com/cacjs/cac) for information on the syntax.

 ---